 The Auriga interactive computer is named "Father."
 In the original Alien (1979), the computer's name was "Mother."
 There are even compatible scenes where people yell at Mother or Father for not responding to them.

-The first draft of the script contained an action sequence that took place in a garden contained within the spaceship "Auriga," with Ripley driving an electrically-powered jeep to avoid aliens attacking from all sides.
+The first draft of the script contained an action sequence which took place in a garden contained within the spaceship "Auriga," with Ripley driving an electrically-powered jeep to avoid aliens attacking from all sides.
 This was to take place after the scene in the chapel but before the sequence where the Newborn is introduced.
 The sequence was cut due largely to budget constraints.

 Paul W.S.
 Anderson was in talks to direct but was unable to take part due to scheduling conflicts.
 Anderson would still get his chance to direct an outer space opus the following year with Event Horizon (1997).
 And of course he would visit the Alien franchise several years later with AVP: Alien vs. Predator (2004).